Jalbers42/Webapp_Template_with_Authentication/README.md

 ### This project contains a basic web app structure, including a react.ts client, nestjs server and firebase for authentication and database.

+The webapp has login functionality using firebase, users are stored to a firestore db.
+Also there is a basic websocket connection set up using the client, if user presses the button after loggin in.
+This is not using socket.io, but basic websocket.

 ### Run cmds

 npm run dev - client